-Quality assurance software like PlayVox gives you the tools you need to monitor your agents’ performance and achieve stronger results over time.
-You can create custom scorecards featuring your own metrics, enabling you to identify the strengths and weaknesses that matter to you most.
+Quality assurance software like Playvox gives you the tools you need to monitor your agents’ performance and achieve stronger results over time.
+You can create custom scorecards featuring your own call center quality assurance metrics, enabling you to identify the strengths and weaknesses that matter to you most.

-Which metrics should you include in your scorecards?
+Which customer service quality assurance metrics should you include in your scorecards?

-Below, our quality assurance call center checklist explores the most effective options.
+Below, our customer service quality assurance call center checklist explores the most effective options.

-Never doubt the power of the first-call resolution.
+Never doubt the power of the first call resolution (FCR).
 This is the most important metric in this quality assurance call center checklist.

 Failing to resolve calls the first time will lead to more repeat callers and customers demanding a callback when the agent knows how to fix the issue at hand.

-Not every single call may be resolved in the first instance, but if an agent is failing to resolve any first calls over a period of time, it could be a sign they need more training.
+Resolving a call may not come in the first instance, but if an agent is resolving no first calls over time, it could be a sign they need more training.

-Your agents have to be as productive as possible to handle the highest rate of calls in any given day.
+Your agents have to be as productive as possible to handle the highest rate of calls on any day.

-However, if your team is basically left to work unchecked during their shifts, how will you know if they’re taking as many calls as they can or essentially taking liberties?
+However, if your team works unchecked during their shifts, how will you know if they’re taking as many calls as they can or taking liberties?

-Real-time monitoring and feedback enables you to see how productive agents are at any time, and let them know if they need to pick up the pace.
-You can monitor call data to see how long average interactions last, and see what they may be doing that make calls last longer than they should.
+Real-time monitoring and feedback enable you to see how productive agents are and let them know if they need to pick up the pace.
+You can monitor call data to see how long average interactions last and see what they may do that make calls last longer than they should.

 Add a productivity metric to your scorecard and you’ll be able to identify elements that waste time.
-This is one of the most crucial metrics in this quality assurance call center checklist.
+This is one of the most crucial metrics in this customer service quality assurance call center checklist.

 No quality assurance call center checklist would be complete without covering response times.
 This is a major pain point for customers contacting call centers.

-There are few things quite so frustrating as being put on hold for minutes on end, listening to the same music or message about your call being ‘important’.
+There are few things that are so frustrating as being put on hold for minutes on end, listening to the same music or message about your call being “important.”
 You have an issue you want to discuss and the call center is failing to provide you with the customer experience you expect.